-Can you recruit that co-worker or a key employee of a competitor in New Jersey?
-The answer is tricky and very fact and business specific.
-Employers need be cautious and take a good look at how they have treated their employee because a court may refuse to grant the employer relief where the employer has treated the employee unfairly.
+Can you recruit that co-worker or former co-worker or key employee of a competitor in New Jersey without the risk of being sued?
+The answer is generally yes.
+Notice I said “generally” yes.
+The ultimate answer can be tricky and very fact and business specific.
+If you’re the employer being raided, you should take a good look at how you’re treating your employee because a court may refuse to grant relief where the employer has treated the employee unfairly.

-Generally, a former employee can solicit their former co-workers, and any competitor can recruit your employees, as long as he or she does not cause the co-workers to breach an employment contract or cause excessive harm when multiple employees resign en masse.
+Generally, a former employee or prospective employer can solicit a former co-worker or prospective employee.
+Any competitor can recruit your employees, as long as he or she does not cause the co-workers to breach an employment contract or cause excessive harm when multiple employees resign en masse.
 In a reported NJ case, a competitor was found to have tortiously interfered with a target company’s economic advantage where the competitor hired all of the target company’s sales force who were employed as door-to-door salespeople.
 The competitor had secretly targeted the company’s district manager who in turn solicited his salespeople while the district manager was still employed by the target company.
-The court found that this deception combined with the “planned campaign of mass recruiting” constituted malicious interference which entitled the target company to relief.
+The court found that this deception combined with the “planned campaign of mass recruiting” constituted malicious interference that entitled the target company to relief.